Table of Contents[Hide][Show]

 The good news is that neem alone or as part of an entire organic control and management program can play a crucial part in protecting apple trees from rust.

 Proper Use of Neem in and around the Home

-Neem is dangerous to bees and a few other beneficials if sprayed DIRECTLY on them.
+Neem is dangerous to bees and a few other beneficial insects if sprayed DIRECTLY on them.
 It appears it won’t harm them to forage on plants after an application.
-So make sure you spray at times when pollinators or other beneficials are not in the way and seek to minimize any contact with them.
+So make sure you spray at times when pollinators and other helpful critters are not in the way and seek to minimize any contact with them.

 Neem for Controlling Pests on People and Pets